 For millennia, communicating knowledge in written form has gone through huge changes in technology.
 First, there were pictures on cave walls (think Lascaux, Native American pictographs).
-When the alphabet was created, people carved their messages on stone tablets (think Ten Commandments or the Rosetta Stone), or pressed them into damp clay (eg, the Sumerians).
+When the alphabet was created, people carved their messages on stone tablets (think Ten Commandments or the Rosetta Stone), or pressed symbols into damp clay (eg, the Sumerians).

 The next step was writing on animal-skin or papyrus scrolls, using carbon sticks or reed pens.
 The ink may have been made from ground carbon or some other ground up colored material (plant or mineral).

-Information transfer came of age when individual pages were bound together into volumes called codices (the plural of codex).
+Information-sharing came of age when individual pages were bound together into volumes called codices (the plural of codex).
 Today we call these books.

 Then in the mid-1400s came the Gutenberg printing press, which suddenly brought printed materials (e.g., books) to a wider audience than ever before.
-The various stages of improvements in printing press technology brought books to almost anyone who can read.
+The various stages of improvements in printing-press technology brought books to almost anyone who can read.

 Most people don’t know or remember that, in the 1800s, it was not uncommon for an authors to publish their own works, often in serial form in magazines.
 The Sherlock Holmes stories started this way, as did many of the works of Charles Dickens.

 And of course, mass distribution in the 20th century brought newspapers, magazine and paperback books to a wider audience than any time in history.